InfuseAI/primehub-site/docs/guide_manual/admin-system.md

   > You are using more nodes than your license allows.
 Please contact your system administrator.

-+ when used model amount > granted model amount + 10%, a warning message appears.
++ When used model amount > granted model amount + 10%, a warning message appears.

   >Please contact your system administrator for assistance to upgrade your license to run more models.